QuantEcon/lecture-python-intro/lectures/inequality.md

 In the lecture {doc}`long_run_growth` we studied how GDP per capita has changed for certain countries and regions.

-Per capital GDP is important because it gives us an idea of average income for households in a given country.
+Per capita GDP is important because it gives us an idea of average income for households in a given country.

 However, when we study income and wealth, averages are only part of the story.

 For example, imagine two societies, each with one million people, where

-* in the first society, the yearly income of one man is $100,000,000 and the income of the others is zero
+* in the first society, the yearly income of one man is $100,000,000 and the income of the others are zero
 * in the second society, the yearly income of everyone is $100

 These countries have the same income per capita (average income is $100) but the lives of the people will be very different (e.g., almost everyone in the first society is